ToruSuzuki-github/EMNIST/README.md

 # Overview
-This repository stores programs related to EMNIST[^EMNIST] that were created by the author during his studies.
+This repository stores programs related to EMNIST[^1] that were created by the author during his studies.

 # Treatment
 After pulling this repository, you can perform feature extraction and machine learning from EMNIST by running each python file in python3.